ubc/compair/README.md

 You may optionally enable Kaltura uploads to support more media file attachment types with better cross browser playback compatibility.

 It is highly recommended to create a separate account for ComPAIR so it does not interfere with other content.
-ComPAIR treats the account provided as a bucket account to store all video/audio uploads.
 You should have a Kaltura player setup and configured for the account.

+By Default, ComPAIR treats the account provided as a bucket account to store all video/audio uploads.
+If global unique identifers are setup, you may alternatively allow users to control their media by turning `KALTURA_USE_GLOBAL_UNIQUE_IDENTIFIER` on.
+This requires that Kaltura user ids use the same global unique identifer.

 Currently only version 3 of the Kaltura api is supported.